 An employer can utilize behavioral competencies to determine if an applicant is qualified for a post.
 There are various types of it.
 The idea behind behavioral competencies at work is that they show how well a person will do their job.

 Behavior competency can improve a business as a whole.
 If an employee has these traits, they’ll do well at work.
-Also, remember that these core behavioral competencies are important signs of a successful employee.
+Also, remember that these core competencies are important signs of a successful employee.
+You can also utilize measurable competency models for behavioral competency assessments in several ways.

 This blog will describe types of behavioral competency and also give some examples of it.
 But first, let’s identify what it is.